taxprofiler/taxpasta/docs/supported_profilers/kraken2.md

 ## Profile Format

-A tab-separated 'Kraken report' output file with either six or eight columns as described [in the documentation](https://github.com/DerrickWood/kraken2/blob/master/docs/MANUAL.markdown#sample-report-output-format).
+A tab-separated kraken-report output file with either six or eight columns as described [in the documentation](https://github.com/DerrickWood/kraken2/blob/master/docs/MANUAL.markdown#sample-report-output-format).
 This is generated with the Kraken2 parameter `--report`.
 Taxpasta interprets the columns as follows:

 | Column Header             | Description |
 | ------------------------- | ----------- |